zapier/kubechecks/docs/index.md

-# kubechecks - Kubernetes Manifest Linter
+# kubechecks - Fearless Kubernetes App Updates

 ## Check your Kubernetes manifests before it hits the cluster